 May’s work is simultaneously conceptual and whimsical; by using functional, recycled materials such as books, household items and found objects he constructs site-responsive or interactive sculptures and installations.
 Rooted in craftsmanship, May’s sculptures are calculated and precise, painstakingly created and finished by hand.
 His photo-realist paintings boast the same exacting quality, serving as a form of documentation for the events, projects and objects that he deems significant.
 Though collectively his work is elaborate in concept, the results are formally modest.
 His sculptures and their accompanying containers, custom-made and usually part of the work itself, are made of scrap wood or re-purposed furniture with very little decoration.
 Similarly, his documentary paintings have the uniform finish and practicality of hand-painted signs, complete with block-lettered captions.
 May’s site-specific installations and projects encompass the many conceptual yet functional qualities of his art.
 For instance, his own home is an ongoing art project and an on-going series of Home Improvement paintings document the various repairs and improvements he has made over the past 30-plus years.
 Another such project is the T. House, a two-story glass and wood structure modeled after a traditional Japanese teahouse, which stands in May’s backyard.

 May has exhibited across the United States and internationally.
 The San Jose Institute of Contemporary Art organized a major retrospective of his work in 2010, spanning 40 years of his career.
-He has been commissioned to make several large-scale installations, including for the city of San Jose and an installation at the Capp Street Project, and an installation for the atrium of the San Jose Museum of Art titled Variable Book Construction (Bookmobile).
+He has been commissioned to make several large-scale installations, including for the city of San Jose, an installation at the Capp Street Project, and an installation for the atrium of the San Jose Museum of Art titled Variable Book Construction (Bookmobile).